-It is evident that hydrogen will play a key role in the energy transition and is increasingly becoming a sought-after alternative source of energy.
-IRENA's Geopolitics of the Energy Transformation: The Hydrogen Factor11 report is a response to the growing need for a deeper understanding of the broader effects of establishing a hydrogen market, including geopolitical aspects.
-Undertaken as part of the work of the Collaborative Framework on the Geopolitics of Energy Transformation (CF-GET) and benefitting from a wide range of expert input in the fields of energy and geopolitics, the report builds on IRENA's substantial body of work on hydrogen.
-It also considers whether and how hydrogen may disrupt future energy systems, reflecting on many of the key themes discussed in IRENA's 2019 Global Commission's report, A New World - The Geopolitics of the Energy Transformation.
-12
+Hydrogen will also play a key role in the energy transition and as such, it is increasingly becoming a sought-after alternative source of energy.
+IRENA's Geopolitics of the Energy Transformation: The Hydrogen Factor 14 report is a response to the growing need for a deeper understanding of the broader effects of establishing a hydrogen market, including geopolitical aspects.
+Undertaken as part of the work of the key themes discussed in IRENA's 2019 Global Commission's report, A New World - The Geopolitics of the Energy Transformation.15 The report was launched at the twelfth session of the IRENA Assembly.